jamesa08/MIDIAnimatorDocs/docs/source/api/blender_utils.md

     :param data_path: the data path to set the handle type on.
 If not specified, the handle type will be set on all FCurve channels.
     :rtype: None

-.. py:function:: deleteMarkers(name: str):
+.. py:function:: deleteMarkers(name: str) -> None:

     Deletes markers with the specified name in the current scene.

     :param name str: the name of the markers to delete
     :rtype: None

-.. py:function:: distanceFromVectors(point1: Vector, point2: Vector):
+.. py:function:: distanceFromVectors(point1: Vector, point2: Vector) -> float:

     Calculates the distance between two points.

     :param point1: the first point
     :type point1: :class:`mathutils.Vector`

     :param point2: the second point
     :type point2: :class:`mathutils.Vector`

     :return: the distance (in Blender units, default is meters)
     :rtype: float

-.. py:function:: velocityFromVectors(point1: Vector, point2: Vector, frames: float):
+.. py:function:: velocityFromVectors(point1: Vector, point2: Vector, frames: float) -> float:

     Calculates the velocity from 2 vectors given a time (in frames).

     :param point1: the first point
     :type point1: :class:`mathutils.Vector`

     :param point2: the second point
     :type point2: :class:`mathutils.Vector`

     :param frames: the time in frames
     :type frames: float

     :return: the velocity (in Blender units, default is meters/second)
     :rtype: float

-.. py:function:: timeFromVectors(point1: Vector, point2: Vector, velocity: float):
+.. py:function:: timeFromVectors(point1: Vector, point2: Vector, velocity: float) -> float:

     Calculates the time needed for a specified velocity from 2 vectors.

     :param point1: the first point
     :type point1: :class:`mathutils.Vector`

     :param point2: the second point
     :type point2: :class:`mathutils.Vector`

     :param velocity: the velocity (in Blender units, default is meters/second)
     :type velocity: float

     :return: the time (in seconds)
     :rtype: float

-.. py:function:: showHideObj(obj: bpy.types.Object, hide: bool, frame: int):
+.. py:function:: showHideObj(obj: bpy.types.Object, hide: bool, frame: int) -> None:

     Shows/hides an object (:class:`bpy.types.Object`) at a specified frame & writes a keyframe.

     :param obj: the object to show/hide
     :type obj: :class:`bpy.types.Object`

     :param hide: if ``True``, the object will be hidden.
 If ``False``, the object will be shown.
     :type hide: bool

     :param frame: the frame to show/hide the object at
     :type frame: int

     :rtype: None

-.. py:function:: worldBoundingBox(obj: bpy.types.Object):
+.. py:function:: worldBoundingBox(obj: bpy.types.Object) -> list:

     Returns the corners of the bounding box of an object (:class:`bpy.types.Object`) in world coordinates.